Ropticus/Suilder-docs/docs/general/builder.md

 Only **one builder** can be registered **per application** because the builder is registered globally in the `SqlBuilder.Instance` static variable.
 This variable allows to any `IQueryFragment` and **static utilities** classes to access the builder instance without the needed to inject to it.
 For the rest of your classes it is recommended that you inject the `ISqlBuilder` interface instead.

+!!! tip
-> **Note:** you can inherit the builder to add more methods, and override any existing method.
+    You can inherit the builder to add more methods, and override any existing method.

 ## Alias objects
 **Alias objects** implements the interface `IAlias`, and is both the table and his alias.
 With an alias you can create an `IColumn` instance that contains the column name: